-A bank draft can be defined as a negotiable instrument similar to bills of exchange, usually, a payment cheque where issuing bank or another of its branch processes payment on behalf of their client (drawer) to drawee’s A/c where drawer had already deposited equivalent funds in issuing bank A/c along with the applicable charges payable.
+A bank draft can define as a negotiable instrument similar to bills of exchange, usually a payment cheque where issuing bank or another of its branch processes payment on behalf of their client (drawer) to the drawee’s A/c where drawer had already deposited equivalent funds in issuing bank A/c along with the applicable charges payable.

 It is also called a banker’s draft or teller’s cheque.
 It is issued to a customer for remittance purposes.
-The drawer needs to immediately transfer in an advance amount which he has requested to pay.
-It is drawn on the bank itself signed by an employee of the bank on behalf of the bank as a drawer and provided to the customer of the bank for remittance purposes.
-Usually, like any other negotiable instrument, Bank Draft cannot be transferred in favour of any other person, i.e. it will be payable only in A/c of an entity whose name is mentioned as drawee initially.
+The drawer needs to immediately transfer in an advance amount that he has requested to pay.
+It is drawn on the bank itself, signed by an employee of the bank on behalf of the bank as a drawer, and provides to the bank’s customer for remittance purposes.
+Usually, like any other negotiable instrument, Bank Draft cannot transfer in favor of any other person, i.e., it will become payable only in the A/c of an entity whose name is mentioned as drawee initially.

 Characteristics of Bank Draft

 Following are the basic characteristics are given below:

 - The amount of money payable by the bank draft remains certain.

 - It is drawn by one branch of a bank on another branch of the same bank, or sometimes it can also be drawn by another.

 - The Payee of the draft must be certain.
 According to section 85A of the negotiable instrument act 1881, it should be payable to order on demand and not to the bearer.

 - Like other negotiable instruments, it is also an unconditional instrument with an order to pay.